-- When a supervisor needs to make a correction to a rating or a substantive change to a document in ePerformance, the supervisor needs to request it be re-opened in the system by emailing email@example.com (Davis Campus) or calling the Technology Operations Center at 916-734-4357 (Davis Health).
+- When a supervisor needs to make a correction to a rating or a substantive change to a document in ePerformance, the supervisor needs to request it be re-opened in the system by emailing firstname.lastname@example.org.
 The re-opening of a document in ePerformance requires manual intervention by the support team and so should not be requested for minor modifications to content in a document, such as correcting a typo, or updating the content of goals that were established.
 When performance goals need to be updated or revised, supervisors should document such revisions outside of ePerformance.

 - When will the nomination function be available in ePerformance?

 The nomination function in ePerformance enables other employees who are invited (and approved by the supervisor) to submit feedback about an employee’s performance.
 It is not a 360 review.

-A decision has not yet been made about when and how this functionality may become operational.
+This functionality has not been deployed at UC Davis/UC Davis Health.
 More information will be shared as it becomes available and based upon customer input.

 - How can a supervisor provide a draft of an appraisal to an employee before completing it in the system?